Woww2711/Rag-With-Deepseek-R1/README.md

 1.  **Document Ingestion** (`ingest_pdfs.py`):

-- Loads PDFs from the `data` directory
+- Loads PDFs from the `data` directory (PDFs from the data folder are generated randomly by Claude, you can upload your own database and knowledge)

 - Splits documents into chunks of 1000 characters with 200 characters overlap